ock666/Serpentcoin/README.md

 The blockchain can be interacted with using either Postman or simple cURL commands to send POST/GET requests to the API to either:

 ```
-1. Mine a block /mine
+1. Mine a block /mine 				\\ GET
-2. Submit a new transaction /transactions/new
+2. Submit a new transaction /transactions/new 	// POST
-3. Request the blockchain history /chain
+3. Request the blockchain history /chain 	\\ GET
+4. Register a new node /nodes/register 		// POST
+5. Resolve chain data /nodes/resolve 		\\ GET
 ```

 install the requirements with